Rosuvastatin pregnancy risk

 • Other adverse effects: While the exact impact on fetal development is not fully understood, there is evidence to suggest that Rosuvastatin may have other adverse effects on the baby.

-See also Rosuvastatin tablets 40 mg
+See also Rosuvastatin calcium bcs class

 Consult Your Doctor